SheaMeyers/react-fake-store/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-A currently live version of this app is available at https://netlify-thinks-shea-meyers-gmail-com-is-great-8d0aa.netlify.app/
+A live version of this app is available at https://netlify-thinks-shea-meyers-gmail-com-is-great-8d0aa.netlify.app/

 ## Other Info